ProceduresGovernment

 #permalink to section

-During the third quarter of 2024, male and female workforce in Workers who Combine Farming with Livestock was concentrated in the educational segment with 4 to 6 years of schooling (50.1k men and 3.21k women).
+At first quarter of 2025 the male workforce in Workers who Combine Farming with Livestock was higher in the educational segment with 4 to 6 years of schooling (45.7k), while the female workforce was higher in the educational segment with 0 to 3 years of schooling (2.04k).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.